liuyehcf/BlogSource/_posts/Cpp-Language.md

     * `std::suspend_always/std::suspend_never yield_value(YieldType value)`: Specifies what to do when the coroutine uses `co_yield`.
 You dictate here how the value should be handled or stored.
 * **Awaiting Values:**
     * `auto await_transform(AwaitableType value) -> Awaiter`: Transforms the expression after co_await.
 This is useful for custom awaitable types.
 For instance, it's used to make this a valid awaitable in member functions.

+### 7.1.1 Awaiter

+The awaiter in the C++ coroutine framework is a mechanism that allows fine-tuned control over how asynchronous operations are managed and how results are produced once those operations are complete.

+Here's an overview of the awaiter:

+**Role of the Awaiter:**

+* The awaiter is responsible for defining the behavior of a `co_await` expression.
+It determines if the coroutine should suspend, what should be done upon suspension, and what value (if any) should be produced when the coroutine resumes.

+**Required Methods:** The awaiter must provide the following three methods:

+* `await_ready`
+    * Purpose: Determines if the coroutine needs to suspend at all.
+    * Signature: `bool await_ready() const noexcept`
+    * Return:
+        * `true`: The awaited operation is already complete, and the coroutine shouldn't suspend.
+        * `false`: The coroutine should suspend.
+* `await_suspend`
+    * Purpose: Dictates the actions that should be taken when the coroutine suspends.
+    * Signature: `void await_suspend(std::coroutine_handle<> handle) noexcept`
+    * Parameters:
+        * `handle`: A handle to the currently executing coroutine.
+It can be used to later resume the coroutine.
+* `await_resume`
+    * Purpose: Produces a value once the awaited operation completes and the coroutine resumes.
+    * Signature: `ReturnType await_resume() noexcept`
+    * Return: The result of the `co_await` expression.
+The type can be `void` if no value needs to be produced.

+**Workflow of the Awaiter:**

+1. **Obtain the Awaiter**: When a coroutine encounters `co_await someExpression`, it first needs to get an awaiter.
+The awaiter can be:
+    * Directly from `someExpression` if it has an `operator co_await`.
+    * Through an ADL (Argument Dependent Lookup) free function named `operator co_await` that takes `someExpression` as a parameter.
+    * From the coroutine's `promise_type` via `await_transform` if neither of the above methods produce an awaiter.
+1. **Call `await_ready`**: The coroutine calls the awaiter's `await_ready()` method.
+    * If it returns `true`, the coroutine continues without suspending.
+    * If it returns `false`, the coroutine prepares to suspend.
+1. **Call `await_suspend (if needed)`**: If `await_ready` indicated the coroutine should suspend (by returning `false`), the `await_suspend` method is called with a handle to the current coroutine.
+This method typically arranges for the coroutine to be resumed later, often by setting up callbacks or handlers associated with the asynchronous operation.
+1. **Operation Completion and Coroutine Resumption**: Once the awaited operation is complete and the coroutine is resumed, the awaiter's await_resume method is called.
+The value it produces becomes the result of the co_await expression.

+**Built-in Awaiters:**

+* `std::suspend_always`: The method `await_ready` always returns `false`, indicating that an await expression always suspends as it waits for its value
+* `std::suspend_never`: The method `await_ready` always returns `true`, indicating that an await expression never suspends

 ## 7.2 Example